Princess Laurentien in Spain

 In the second installment of the series of Finney, who will be in bookstores next February Dutch, Orange Laurentien address other environmental concerns, in this case the rise in sea level.
 One issue that directly affects the Netherlands, he recalls, but also other places like the Maldives, whose inhabitants have begun to buy land in India, which “climate change will encourage migrations, problems of coexistence.”

-In this book project will cross several of his interests: “The love of reading and writing, my belief in the power of children, and the importance of environment.”Filed under Dutch Royals
+In this book project will cross several of his interests: “The love of reading and writing, my belief in the power of children, and the importance of environment.”Filed under The Netherlands

-Tagged Books, Children, Climate Change, Education, Princess Laurentien, Spain, Working Visit.
+Tagged Books, Children, Climate Change, Education, Princess Laurentien of the Netherlands, Spain, Working Visit.